 First, if there are any kids around, they will definitely beg you to take a picture with them.
 (The kids I ran into had their own camera, and they wanted a picture with me.
 But sometimes kids wanted me to take their picture.
 I obliged, but I would never share those pictures on this blog.
 It would feel weirdly exploitative.)

 Second, look out for any of those stray water buffalo, especially if they aren’t tied up.
 All the ones I met were as cranky as me in the morning before I’ve had my coffee.
+I tried to walk past one and it screamed at me until I ran away.
+So unless being gored by a water buffalo is on your bucket list, just stay away.

 24 hour tip

 Try to reserve a spot at the lunch buffet at the resort in Pangarh Lake, if possible.
 There were plenty of veggie-friendly options, and it’s extremely filling.
 They keep the spice level down for the tourists, but there are lots of sauces available if you want to kick it closer to Indian levels of spice.
+I kept trying to tell them that I like spicy food, but they didn’t seem to believe me.

 24 Hours in Bijaipur